kyle-n/kyle-n.github.io/_posts/2020-05-17-favorite-movies-2019.md

 Like many great movies, *The Farewell* at once specific and universal.
 Director Lulu Wang mines her own past to deliver a beautifully human story about the lies we tell each other to be happy.

-That sounds serious, but *The Farewell* is funny.
+That sounds serious, but *The Farewell* is funny!
 It bursts with lightness, bouncing you from joke to joke.
 And then it's too late.

 *The Farewell* a wonderful movie, and I am thankful to have seen it.

 ### 2: *Parasite* | ★★★★★

-Months later, I cannot believe *Parasite* won Best Picture, Director and Original Screenplay. *Parasite* is a cool movie, the kind the Oscars always skip over.
+Months later, I cannot believe *Parasite* won Best Picture, Director and Original Screenplay. *Parasite* is the kind the Oscars always skip over.

 It's a South Korean thriller that shouldn't be explained, only experienced.
 Go in blind and enjoy this *wild* ride.
 Enjoy the scene with the housekeeper - you'll know the one.
-That is one of the most unnerving, memorable moments I've ever seen in a thriller.
+That's one of the most unnerving, memorable moments I've ever seen in a thriller.

 It is simply the best movie that came out in 2019.
 Not my favorite, but the best.